These States’ Anti-DEI Legislation May Impact Higher Education

 The original version of the bill passed in the Senate just two days after being introduced; then an amended version passed in the House on March 7.
 The Senate approved changes to the bill on March 19 and was signed by Gov. Kay Ivey on March 20.

 This isn’t the first time Alabama legislators have pushed to eliminate DEI practices in higher education.
-Last year, Republican state Rep. Ed Oliver introduced a similar bill in the House, but after two readings and four months on the docket, it was indefinitely postponed.
+In 2023, Republican state Rep. Ed Oliver introduced a similar bill in the House, but after two readings and four months on the docket, it was indefinitely postponed.

 Arizona

-Under Senate Bill 1694, public colleges in Arizona would be prohibited from requiring an employee to engage with DEI programming; spending public funds on DEI programming or goods and services for a DEI program; and establishing and employing a DEI office.
+Under Senate Bill 1694, public colleges in Arizona would be prohibited from requiring an employee to engage with DEI programming, spending public funds on DEI programming or goods and services for a DEI program, or establishing and employing a DEI office.

-On April 4, 2023 the bill was passed in the Arizona House Rules Committee — its last step before it either is or isn’t signed into law.
+On April 4, 2023, the bill was passed in the Arizona House Rules Committee — its last step before it ultimately died in the House.

 Arkansas